nickjj/ansible-security/README.md

 ## Example playbook

-For the sake of this example let's assume you have a bunch of different groups and you have a typical `site.yml` file.
+For the sake of this example let's assume you have a few groups and you have a typical `site.yml` file.

 To use this role edit your `site.yml` file to look something like this: